saripagurek/3D-to-2D-Image-Segmentation/README.md

 - matplotlib

 To run:

 After your desired file organization, run $ python3 unet.py

 When prompted, input "y" to retrain the model

-To learn more about our research project, see the Reports folder.
+To learn more about our research project and data processing, see the Reports folder.